grzgm/deth-group-project/documentation/MDP.md

 The terminal state probability involves the student reaching the desired minimal skill level in all domains, leading to a reward of +1.

+### Rewards

+The rewards for the agent will be based on a few factors:
+- Passing or failing a module
+- How long the agent is learning (cost of living)
+- Achieving the requested goal

+To incentivize the agent to find the most efficient route a cost of living is taking into account.
+We made the decision to not implement this through states (as a budget for example) but through reward logic.
+Implementing this feature through states will lead to a lot more different states to calculate which is something we do not want, especially when the functionality is the same.

 ## Algorithms

 For the purpose of solving the problem we have implemented 3 different algorithms: